SilverJolteon/FreedomDX/README.md

   - ### Full English Patch (Portable)
     > Port of the English text from Freedom with some adjustments to fit the format of Portable.
 Included as a .xdelta patch for both DX and Vanilla.
   - ### Event Quest Loader
     > Read event quests from an external file.
+If EVENT.bin does not exist, uses the internal downloaded quests.
+Download menu now automatically directs to the MHOldschool Server.
+(Portable only)
   - ### Hold to Gather
     > Allows you to simply press and hold the gather button when crouched.
 Configurable.
 Ported from cheat by YuzucchiNyan.
   - ### File Replacer